jamestharpe/jamestharpe.com/content/3d-printing.md

 * Closely monitor the print as it begins and check on it periodically
 * Clean the printer bed between prints with a small amount of rubbing alcohol and a microfiber cloth
 * A light dusting of cheap hairspray can improve adhesion, especially for glass beds
+* Each filament will specify temperatures and other conditions required for successful prints
+* Clean the printer bed between uses with a small amount of alcohol and a microfiber cloth

 ## 3D Printing Terminology